Monthly Report

 Sponsored

-• Ranking basis: like_count in descending order at the time of aggregation
+• Ranking basis: like_count in descending order at the time of aggregation.
+Both the ranking and the statistics in this article have been re-aggregated

-• Inclusion criteria: VRCFinder's DB only collects items with 300 or more likes, so items that hadn't reached 300 likes at aggregation time are not included
+• Inclusion: the VRCFinder database only collects items with 300 or more likes, so anything below that threshold at the time of aggregation is not part of this set

 Back to blog